-5 things you can do to save cash today and in the long-term
+5 things you can do to save cash today and tomorrow

-That attitude, however, season after season and year after year, can cost a lot of money.
+That attitude, however, season after season and year after year, can cost you a lot of money.

 Household debt is at an all-time high, she points out.
-And with Bank of Canada interest rates expected to continue to climb during the next two years, a perfect storm may be on the horizon.
+Should Bank of Canada interest rates rise significantly, a perfect storm may be on the horizon.

 “It’s still not too late to do something about it,” says McBride.
-Here are the five things she says we can do today.
+Here are the five things she says you can do today to keep your finances on track.

 1. Mind your mortgage